1S1KCH/DayZ_Duel_Admin_Debug_Monitor/README.md

 The script has been tested and confirmed to be working by both admins and regular users on my server.
 If you do not understand any of my instructions below, then please contact me: urbanskaters@gmail.com

-UPDATE: Both versions have been tested by admins and regular users and confirmed to be working.
+##Version requirements

+This debug montitor has been tested with Chernarus DayzCode V1.7.6.1 I cannot gaurantee that it will work with any other version, though it should work with other maps.

+##Instructions

-These instructions assume you already know how to unpack your mission.pbo, if not please Google for more information.
+NB: These instructions assume you already know how to unpack your mission.pbo, if not please Google for more information.

-######

-Instructions

-######

 First things first, merge the included init.sqf with your own mission init.sqf file (remember to do the Instance Number).